-Strengths Weakness • Friendly environment (open for both DIY geeks and amateurs); • Open to everyone, irrespective of their skills; • Networking opportunities; • Still unsatisfactory level of awareness in society • Filling in the gap in the education system (schools are not equipped with workshops); about the offer of the Fab Lab. • Response to growing consumerism ('fix it instead of buying a new one' approach); Responding to the demands of labour market;
+Strengths Weakness Friendly environment (open for both DIY geeks and amateurs); Open to everyone, irrespective of their skills; Networking opportunities; • Still unsatisfactory level of awareness in society • Filling in the gap in the education system (schools are not equipped with workshops); about the offer of the Fab Lab.
+Response to growing consumerism ('fix it instead of buying a new one' approach); Responding to the demands of labour market:

-This project has been funded with support from the European Commission.
+Co-funded by the Erasmus+ Programme of the European Union This project has been funded with support from the European Commission.
 This publication [communication] reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.
-Project No.: 2018-1-PL01-KA202-051166
+Project N°.: 2018-1-PL01-KA202-051166